-- 1.1 This policy shall apply to all employees and volunteers of The Priory Federation of Academies Trust.
-Staff includes temporary, supply and visiting staff, those in the Robert de Cheney Boarding House, Priory Training and in the Trust's French Centre.
-It also applies to trustees, members of local governing bodies and other volunteers in any of the Trust's sites. - 1.2 Where Academies are mentioned in this policy, this also includes the Robert de Cheney Boarding House at The Priory Academy LSST, The Keyworth Centre at The Priory City of Lincoln Academy, Priory Training and the Early Years setting at The Priory Witham Academy, as well as the Trust's French Centre. - 1.3 This policy sets out the manner in which The Trust carries out its statutory responsibility for safeguarding, including child protection and promoting the welfare of students and vulnerable adults, and will be addressed in accordance with DfE guidance.
-It is reviewed and updated regularly to take into account the latest DfE circulars and directives. - 1.4 This policy has been written in accordance with Section 157 of the Education Act 2002, Working Together to Safeguard Children 2018, Keeping Children Safe in Education 2018, the Counter-Terrorism and Security Act 2015 and Lincolnshire Safeguarding Children Board's multi-agency child protection procedures.
-The Trust will also follow the guidance contained in Meeting the Needs of Children and Families in Lincolnshire 2018. - 1.5 The purpose of this policy is to ensure that the welfare of the child is paramount and that all employees and volunteers understand their statutory responsibilities.
+- 1.1 This policy shall apply to all members of staff and volunteers of The Priory Federation of Academies Trust.
+Staff includes temporary, supply and visiting staff.
+It also applies to trustees and members of local governing bodies in any of the Trust's sites. - 1.2 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as Robert De Cheney Boarding House, the Early Years setting at the Priory Witham Academy, Priory Training, Priory Apprenticeships, Lincolnshire Teaching School Alliance and Lincolnshire Teaching School Alliance SCITT. - 1.3 This policy does not form part of any member of staff's contract of employment and it may be amended at any time. - 1.4 The Trust is committed to leading a mentally healthy organisation, which includes a commitment to and promotion of emotional wellbeing and mental health.
+Therefore, all Trust policies and procedures ensure this commitment is incorporated in order to support all staff and students.
+Members of staff are encouraged to speak to their line managers, and students are encouraged to speak to any member of staff, if they feel any part of this policy would affect their emotional wellbeing and mental health.
+Any such comments should be passed to the Trust's HR department (via FederationHR@prioryacademies.co.uk) for appropriate consideration at the next available point in the policy review cycle. - 1.5 This policy sets out the manner in which The Trust carries out its statutory responsibility for safeguarding, including child protection and promoting the welfare of students and vulnerable adults, and will be addressed in accordance with DfE guidance.
+It is reviewed and updated regularly to take into account the latest DfE circulars and directives. - 1.6 This policy has been written in accordance with Section 157 of the Education Act 2002, Working Together to Safeguard Children 2018, Keeping Children Safe in Education 2020, the Counter-Terrorism and Security Act 2015 and Lincolnshire Safeguarding Children Partnership's locally agreed multi-agency safeguarding arrangements.
+The Trust will also follow the guidance contained in Meeting the Needs of Children and Families in Lincolnshire 2018.